 |best_case||Generates safe, optimal code using best-case representation for all pointers to members.
 Requires defining the class before declaring a pointer to a member of the class.
 The default is best_case.|

 The most-general-representation argument specifies the smallest pointer representation that the compiler can safely use to reference any pointer to a member of a class in a translation unit.
-The argument can be one of the following:
+The argument can be one of these values:

 |single_inheritance||The most general representation is single-inheritance, pointer to a member function.
 Causes an error if the inheritance model of a class definition for which a pointer to a member is declared is ever either multiple or virtual.|